Sunrun

 What is your average monthly electric bill?

-Thanks for your interest in Sunrun!
-To help you go solar, we need your approval to contact you.
-By clicking above, you agree that Sunrun may call & text you about Sunrun products at the phone number you entered above, using pre-recorded messages or an autodialer, even if your number is on a "Do Not Call" list.
-Msg & data rates may apply to text messages.
+By clicking below, I authorize Sunrun to call me and send pre-recorded messages and text messages to me about Sunrun products and services at the telephone number I entered above, using an autodialer, even if I am on a national or state “Do Not Call” list.
+Message and data rates may apply.
+Maximum 10 texts per month.
 Consent for calls & texts is optional.
 You can opt out anytime.
+You also agree to our Terms of Service.

 Thanks so much!
 We'll call you shortly.